jlan84/cross-validation-assignment/notes.md

 #### Leave One Out Cross Validation (LOOCV)

-Here we build as many models are there are datapoints!
-We take each of the datapoints out of out dataset, build the model with the rest of the data, and then calculate the MSE on the single datapoint.
+Here we build as many models are there are data points!
+We take each of the data points out of out dataset, build the model with the rest of the data, and then calculate the MSE on the single data point.

 Here are all the models you need to build.
 The blue part is the training set, and the yellow point is the test point.